awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets-and-rate-controls.md

 ------

 1. Run the following command to view the automation\.
+Replace each *automation execution ID* with your own information\.

 ------
 #### [ Linux & macOS ]

    ```
    aws ssm describe-automation-executions \
-       --filter Key=ExecutionId,Values=a4a3c0e9-7efd-462a-8594-01234EXAMPLE
+       --filter Key=ExecutionId,Values=automation execution ID
    ```

 ------